Open Bible Data Home About News OET Key

 FBV“Teacher,” the man replied, “I've obeyed all these commandments since I was small.”

-TCNTThe man [fn]answered him, “Teacher, all these I have kept from my youth.”
+TCNTThe man [fn]answered him, “Teacher, I have kept all these commandments from the time I was a young boy.”

 10:20 answered ¦ said to CT